Dog Licking your Face and what it means

 Clues of Dog Submission

+What is the Meaning Behind Your Dog’s Licking Behaviour?
 Dogs show their submission and loyalty to the pack’s alpha dog by offering them a lick as a gesture of respect.

-Do Dogs like the Smell of Sweat?
+Do dogs like the smell of sweat?

 Recent research has revealed that dogs can detect subtle changes in the scent and breath of humans, allowing them to distinguish between those who are relaxed and those who are under stress.
 It’s a remarkable ability used to train service dogs to recognize better and respond to the needs of their handlers.
 It’s to inform training programs for service dogs, giving them the necessary skills to assist people in various situations.